narrat3d/pictorial-maps-3d-textures/README.md

 # Texture inpainting for human figures (from pictorial maps)

+This is code for the article [Inferring Implicit 3D Representations from Human Figures on Pictorial Maps](https://doi.org/10.1080/15230406.2023.2224063).
+Visit the [main repository](https://github.com/narrat3d/pictorial-maps-3d-humans) and the [project website](http://narrat3d.ethz.ch/3d-humans-from-pictorial-maps/) for more information.

-This is a fork from https://github.com/saic-vul/coordinate_based_inpainting (MIT License, Copyright by Samsung Electronics Co., Ltd.)
+It is a fork from https://github.com/saic-vul/coordinate_based_inpainting (MIT License, Copyright by Samsung Electronics Co., Ltd.).

 ## Usage